 The Samsung HW-N450 is a better soundbar than the Sony HT-S350.
 Its overall sound performance is better and more versatile, especially that the S350 has an always-on surround mode, which makes it sound a bit muddy.
 The N450 also has better connectivity options, as the Sony soundbar doesn't have a Full HDMI In port.

 Sub-par for mixed usage.
 The Sony HT-S350 has an always-on surround sound mode that affects its stereo soundstage.
 The audio reproduction is fairly dark-sounding, although it does help with the soundstage a bit.
-On the upside, it might make movies a bit more immersive, but it affects the performance with music and voice-oriented content like audiobooks, podcasts, dialog and TV shows.
-The HTS350 is loud enough for most use cases at a normal volume but might struggle slightly when pushed to the max volume.
+On the upside, it might make movies a bit more immersive, but it affects the performance with music and voice-oriented content like audiobooks, podcasts, dialogue, and TV shows.
+The HTS350 is loud enough for most uses at a normal volume but might struggle slightly when pushed to the max volume.

 Sub-par for music.
 Due to the always-on surround sound mode, the stereo frequency response of this soundbar is sub-par.
 The overall sound profile is dark-sounding, which won’t be great for a wide variety of music genres.
 Also, the soundstage isn’t as good as other soundbars and there’s no way for you to customize the sound to your liking.
 On the upside, it's easy to stream music via Bluetooth and the bar can get loud enough for most people.